About Taliaferro County

 Criminal Records

-Criminal records in Taliaferro County encompass felony, misdemeanor, traffic offenses, and sex offender registry information.
-The Taliaferro County Sheriff's Office and local courts maintain these records, which are accessible to the public under Georgia's Open Records Act.
+Criminal records in Taliaferro County cover felony, misdemeanor, traffic offenses, and sex offender registry information.
 Residents can conduct background checks through the Georgia Bureau of Investigation, which provides statewide criminal history information.
-The GBI's online portal allows for convenient access to records, ensuring transparency and aiding in personal and professional vetting processes.
+The GBI's online portal allows for convenient access to records, for public access and aiding in personal and professional vetting processes.

 Arrest Records